Tasunka Kokipapi: Rise to leadership

 The brutality of the Sand Creek Massacre on 29 November 1864 brought war to the South Platte River Valley, as the Cheyenne, Lakota, and Arapaho retaliated for the attack on a peaceful village of mostly women, children, and old men.
 On 7 January 1865, a combined force of 1000 warriors attacked the stagecoach station at Julesburg, Colorado, and they continued raiding throughout the South Platte region for several weeks.
 The younger Tasunka Kokipapi emerged as a leading Oglala warrior during these raids.
 The U.S. Army's construction of forts along the Bozeman Trail beginning in 1866 to protect settlers infuriated the Lakota and Cheyenne, as they refused to accept the white presence in their prime hunting grounds.
 The U.S. officials invited the Lakota and Cheyenne leaders to a council at Fort Laramie to obtain right-of-way from the Lakota for the forts and road, but during the conference, a regiment of infantry troops arrived to build Fort Phil Kearny without the Lakota giving their consent.
-This duplicity enraged Old Man Afraid of His Horse and Red Cloud, and most of the Lakota stormed out of the council in anger.
+This duplicity enraged Old Man They Fear Even His Horses and Red Cloud, and most of the Lakota stormed out of the council in anger.
 These events precipitated Red Cloud's War of 18661868, the only Indian war to end in defeat for the United States.
 Tasunka Kokipapi served as an instrumental war leader during this conflict.

 He played an important role in the Lakota victory at the Battle of the Hundred Slain (known as the Fetterman Fight to the whites).
 At the Wagon Box Fight of 2 August 1867, Tasunka Kokipapi served along with Crazy Horse as the leaders of the combined Lakota/Cheyenne war party.
 In 1868, the multiband Oglala council bestowed one of their highest honors upon Tasunka Kokipapi, investing him, along with American Horse, Crazy Horse, and Sword Owner (later George Sword) as the Oglala's four head shirtwearers or protectors of the people.
 They were the last four head Oglala shirtwearers.
 In the 1930s, the official interpreter at the Pine Ridge Agency stated that Tasunka Kokipapi was the only one of the four who kept his shirt until his death.